MrFichter/gitCommands/readme.txt

 [press Enter to opt out of other things a few times]

-----(IF YOU ALREADY HAVE AN SSH KEY)

-cat id_rsa.pub #highlight with mouse and use control + shift + c to copy. then go to github settings in your browser and add
+cat id_rsa.pub #highlight with mouse and use control + shift + c to copy. then go to the main github settings in your browser and add, naming your new computer

-vim .git/config   #for a given repo, copy from browser the ssh stuff and \
-#paste it over the https stuff

-git push -u origin master (I don’t know what the -u stands for)